 Daniela Cornejo ’12 has already seen the impact that her work as an immigration attorney has made in the lives of individuals, families, and the community.
 Her experience in AUWCL’s Immigrant Justice Clinic “changed her level of comfort and confidence” with immigration law.

 Kate Kelly '12Donald M. Wilson Fellow, RFK Center for Justice and Human Rights

 Kate Kelly '12 transferred to AUWCL after recognizing the international experiences the law school could provide.
 Her work allows her to explore her interests in languages, cultures, and the world while utilizing her skills as an American attorney.

 Noman Goheer '08Associate Attorney, International Trade Group, Arent Fox

 Noman Goheer ’08, a dual degree program (JD/MA) alum, was drawn to AUWCL's D.C.-location, substantial course offering, and reputation within international law.
 Gaining practical experience through internships prepared him for a career in international trade and his current role at Arent Fox.

 Aaron Gleaton '12Second Year Associate, Finnegan, Henderson, Farabow, Garrett & Dunner, LLP

-Through an internship, clerkship, and experience in the law school's Glushko-Samuelson Intellectual Property Clinic, Aaron Gleaton '12 was prepared for the challenging work he does now as part of Finnegan's Bio/Pharmaceutical Group.
+Through an internship, clerkship, and other experiences during law school, Aaron Gleaton '12 was prepared for the challenging work he does now as part of Finnegan's Bio/Pharmaceutical Group.

 Amy Speros '11Associate, Latham & Watkins